 So the old way of looking at access and sharing was the librarians and educators were the ones with the passwords and if you were nice or deserving they might share them with you.
+The new model is more about using our access to appropriately monitor and moderate access to create an environment where sharing, discovery and collaboration can flourish, an environment that works for content owners, researchers and casual users.

 You're it.
+Open up.

 At the end of the day, someone's got root.
+That used to be the people running the servers.
+Now, more and more, it's us, the people facilitating access.
 And you don't just all know the passwords.
 You ARE the passwords.
 Open 'em up.